2022 CFL Premier Division: Super Six

 ATK Mohun Bagan withdrew from the league, for the second time in a row, two days prior to their first game on 26 September against Bhawanipore.
-They sent a letter to IFA, citing their lack of a reserve squad and players not being allowed by FSDL to play any other tournament during ISL as the reasons for their withdrawal.
-IFA decided to continue Super Six with only five teams instead of promoting the fourth placed team in the First Stage.
+They sent a letter to IFA, citing their lack of a reserve squad.
+IFA decided to continue Super Six with only five teams instead of promoting the fourth-placed team in the first stage.